 And while some brands will provide a free pick-up of the mattress you want to return, don’t expect such luxury with this product: the cost of a pick-up will come out of your own pocket.

-On other criteria, such as stabilisation, this mattress was on par with others reviewed by our testers, but did not perform noticeably well in any areas.
+On other criteria, such as stability, this mattress was on par with others reviewed by our testers, but did not perform noticeably well in any areas.

 Read our full Original Mattress Factory Refresh review.